UNIX command-line tool for bash/shell utils unit testing

 Author: Pahaz Blinov

-BashTest is a UNIX command-line tool for bash/shell utils unit testing.
+BashTest is a UNIX command-line tool for the testing bash/shell utilites.

-This is a simplest way to write a simple bash tests.
+This is a simplest way to write simple bash tests.

 requirements: Python2 or Python3